TungNguyenAE/AIO-222-Tung-Nguyen/Project_Streamlit/README.md

 ## Usage

-**1. Word Correction:** Correct spelling errors using Levenshtein distance.
+**I. Word Correction:** Correct spelling errors using Levenshtein distance.
 To run the Word Correction module:

 1. Ensure you are in the directory